chiefonboarding/ChiefOnboarding/docs/Deployment.md

 4. Review the permissions and then click on 'Create'.
 5. Scroll a bit on the new page and notice the `App credentials` part.
 You need the information there to fill in on the settings/integrations page in your ChiefOnboarding instance.
 6. Fill in the details accordingly.
-8. Submit the form.
-You will get back a Slack button.
+7. Submit the form.
+You will now get a "Add to your Slack team" button.
 Click it and verify that you want to install your bot in your Slack team.
+8. Go back to your Slack bot and go to "App Home".
+Then scroll down till you see: "Show Tabs".
+Enable the "message tab" and check the "Allow users to send Slash commands and messages from the messages tab".

+That's it!